opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 deployment and provisioning.

-Scope considerations for future CVP releases
+Scope considerations for future OVP releases
 --------------------------------------------

 Based on the previous analysis, the following items are outside the scope of